 38 North covers not only North Korea’s weapons of mass destruction, but digs beneath the surface of political, economic, social and other developments.
 North Korea is not a hermit kingdom, but rather a country that has been in the throes of change, good and bad, for over a decade.
 Those changes have important implications for the Korean peninsula, the East Asian region and the international community.

 38 North strives as much as possible for ideological balance, publishing opposing opinions, and utilizes various technologies to analyze military, economic, social and other developments north of the DMZ.
-While it is an American-based project, it draws on experts in South Korea, Japan, China and Europe to provide international perspectives as well.
+While it is an American-based project, it draws on experts in from around the world to provide international perspectives as well.

 We welcome your comments, good and bad.
 Let’s stay in touch.